Renikeji19/Refurbshop-Sales-and-Payments-Analysis/README.md

 - **Expand Product Range:** The store should increase inventory in high-demand categories such as 'Sets' and 'Kurta' during peak shopping seasons.
 - **Marketing Focus:** Marketing efforts should be targeted more towards men and the stores online presence on Amazon, Mynra and Flipkart should be enhanced to capitalize on these channels' strong performance.
 - **Customer Segmentation:** Targeted promotions and discounts should be developed for adult customers to maintain loyalty and increase customer lifetime value.
+Actionable Insights:

+Customers with high numbers of failed payment attempts and high failure rates may need targeted support or intervention to resolve payment issues.
+Investigating the underlying causes of these failures (e.g., technical issues, payment method problems) can help in improving the payment success rate and enhancing customer satisfaction.